Ruchir-gupta/pdfnova/README.md

-# 🚀 PDFNova — Premium Private PDF & Document Suite
+# 🚀 PDFNova — Premium Private PDF & Document Site

 **PDFNova** is a high-performance, 100% client-side web application designed for secure document and image processing.
 Built for students, professionals, and privacy enthusiasts.